-'''

-nmproc:str (virtaddr:ptr [length:u16=$40])
+nmproc:str (virtaddr:ptr [length:u16=\$40])

-'''

-virtaddr The address for which the symbolic procedure name/offset is to length The maximum length of the procedure name and offset string to be returned.
-If the name does not fully fit into the space specified, the procedure name is truncated and is followed by an asterisk () to indicate the truncation.
+virtaddr The address for which the symbolic procedure name/offset is to be returned.
+Virtaddr can be a short pointer, a long pointer, or a full logical code pointer. length The maximum length of the procedure name and offset string to be returned.
+If the name does not fully fit into the space specified, the procedure name is truncated and is followed by an asterisk (\) to indicate the truncation.